All New Marina Designed Floating Pier, Facilities and Amenities

 Join us for:

 We want to thank everyone for making the Blue Water Marina a place where family and friends enjoy a fun and safe boating experience.
-Please join us on July 11, 2015 to celebrate our 12th year of servicing Margate City and surrounding communities.
+Please join us next summer to celebrate our 14th year of servicing Margate City and surrounding communities.

 - Welcome gift bag